 In summary, I believe that a “good divorce” has the following elements:

-It can also be helpful to appoint a specialist to help you through the divorce process.
+It can also be helpful to appoint a specialist to help you through the divorce and seperation process.
 Everything feels very daunting at the outset and getting information can help to relieve anxiety and help to show the pathway to resolution.

 An advisor can also provide an objective view of the situation at a time when you may be feeling vulnerable or unsure about what to do.
 A specialist will be able to help you to piece together how everything works and what the practical impact may be upon you and the family.
 People can think that appointing a lawyer is an aggressive step.
 This does not have to be the case.